0dan0/qr/docs/control/rtmp/README.md

 <b>Scan the code above once for the camera to always know the target RTMP address.</b>

-		!MRTMP=”rtmp://your.twitch.address.com/credentials" The live-stream can be to any working RTMP address.
-Again this typically secure information that should not be printed.
-        The camera will save this non-volatile memory, and when not store in any accessible metadata.

-    When you need to Live-stream, you need to be connected to the WiFi network, such as your home WiFi, work network or mobile access point.
-        1. To join the WiFi network use the command !W
-        2. To start the Live-stream use the command !Gxy where x is the option resolution (S = Small 480p, M - Medium 720p or L - Large 1080p) and y is the optional capture to SD Card (C = Capture.)  e.g. !GLC
-    Both on these can be in joined into one QR Code to get on the network and start a Live-stream — the whole process can take a little as 12 seconds.

-Prerequisites for Live-streaming
-        Preparation:
-        1. You need to have stored the WiFi credentials on the camera. using the new Metadata JOIN, in the format !MJOIN="YourSSID:YourPassword"  e.g. !MJOIN=”HomeNetwork:Pass1234”  As this QR Code is not secure, your code should not be printed, and this is done in advance.
-        2. Store the RMTP URL address in the format  !MRTMP=”rtmp://your.twitch.address.com/credentials" The live-stream can be to any working RTMP address.
-Again this typically secure information that should not be printed.
-        The camera will save this non-volatile memory, and when not store in any accessible metadata.

-    When you need to Live-stream, you need to be connected to the WiFi network, such as your home WiFi, work network or mobile access point.
-        1. To join the WiFi network use the command !W
-        2. To start the Live-stream use the command !Gxy where x is the option resolution (S = Small 480p, M - Medium 720p or L - Large 1080p) and y is the optional capture to SD Card (C = Capture.)  e.g. !GLC
-    Both on these can be in joined into one QR Code to get on the network and start a Live-stream — the whole process can take a little as 12 seconds.

 To live stream via QR Code, you will have to manually pair the GoPro with the network (once), via the GoPro App.
 Follow these steps.

-<b>Scan the code above once for the camera to always know the target RTMP address.</b>

 ## Launch Your Live Stream